nix-community/infra/docs/community-builder.md

 `build01.nix-community.org`

-We provide an `x86_64-linux` build machine as a public remote builder for the nix community, this machine also has an `aarch64-linux` machine configured as its own remote builder.
+We provide an `x86_64-linux` build machine as a public remote builder for the nix community.

 #### Access